 And though these aren't medical records, you might also keep background checks in this file, as well as any records that reveal your employees’ marital status, religion, or date of birth.
 All of this information should be kept private and separate from other files.

-Safety files are sometimes kept separate from employees’ medical files.
+Employee safety files are sometimes kept separate from employees’ medical files.
 If these files are relevant to your business, you should include OSHA training records, violations, and workers’ comp injury reports to comply with OSHA best practices.

-This set of files should contain a single item: your employees’ I-9 forms to confirm their employment eligibility.
+This set of employee files should contain a single item: your employees’ I-9 forms to confirm their employment eligibility.

 This final set of files should include timesheets, work schedules, time cards, pay scale records, and records of leave (including sick time and vacation).